 Rudolf Steiner & Anthroposophy

-Anthroposophy was articulated by Rudolf Steiner (1861-1925) in the course of a life devoted to teaching, writing, and social innovation.
-Steiner first attracted notice as a brilliant young scholar of German philosophy and natural science, which led to his being appointed editor of a new edition of the scientific works of Goethe.
-Later, Steiner’s work as a magazine editor and teacher in Berlin’s Free Workers’ University bolstered his reputation as a fierce advocate for universal education and self-improvement as a route to constructive social change.
+Anthroposophy was articulated by Austrian scientist, philosopher, and visionary Rudolf Steiner across the span of a life devoted to teaching, writing, and social innovation.
+Steiner (1861-1925) first attracted notice as a brilliant young scholar of German philosophy and natural science; this led to him being appointed editor of a new edition of the scientific works of Goethe.
+Later, his work as a magazine editor and teacher in Berlin’s Free Workers’ University bolstered Steiner’s reputation as a fierce advocate for universal education and self-improvement as a route to constructive social change.